SaashaJoshi/saashajoshi/README.md

 - ⚡ Fun fact: ...
 -->

-I am Saasha, a Computer Science Engineer and a Quantum Computing Researcher from India.
+I am Saasha, a Quantum Computing researcher and Computer Science engineer currently pursuing my Master's in Quantum Computing at the University of Victoria, BC Canada.
+My focus centers on exploring quantum machine learning algorithms for image processing.

-I am pursuing a Master's in Computer Science from the University of Victoria in British Columbia, Canada.
-I am also an NSERC CREATE Quantum BC Scholar.
-My current focus is on exploring image processing applications with quantum machine learning algorithms and understanding the best quantum software development practices.
+I am actively engaged in open-source development, education, and outreach.
+I believe in contributing meaningfully to the quantum community as a Qiskit Advocate.
+I am also an ex-IBM Quantum intern and an NSERC CREATE Quantum BC Scholar.

-I am, currently, writing my thesis on _Quantum Machine Learning for Image Processing_.
+I am writing my thesis on _Quantum Machine Learning_ and _Image Processing_.
 Here is the corresponding GitHub repository for more details: _[piQture](https://github.com/SaashaJoshi/quantum-image-processing)_.

 ### More About Me